findsorguk/findsorguk/README.md

 * [Minakshi Chidrawar](https://github.com/minakshi-chidrawar)
 * [Adetokunbo Aribilola](https://github.com/adetoks)

+## Acknowledgements
+This software was built on the foundations of Oxford Arch Digital:

+* Andrew Larcombe
+* Chad
+* Kos Vankov
+* Tyler Bell
+* Vuk Trifkovic
+* Yegor Veter

 The Scheme is also grateful for the contributions of Richard Wareham (Cambridge University) and Ethan Gruber (ANS).
-Full [acknowledgements](ACKNOWLEDGEMENTS.md) are recorded within this repo.

 ## License